ocaml/ocaml/CONTRIBUTING.md

 So: be prepared for some serious review process!
 But yes, yes, contributions are welcome and appreciated.
 Promised.

+## Contributing optimizations

+Contributions to improve the compiler's optimization capabilities are welcome.
+However, due to the potential risks involved with such changes, we ask the following of contributors when submitting pull
+requests:

+ - Explain the benefits of the optimization (faster code, smaller code, improved cache behaviour, lower power consumption, increased compilation speed).

+ - Explain when the optimization does and does not apply.

+ - Explain when, if ever, the optimization may be detrimental.

+ - Provide benchmark measurements to justify the expected benefits.
+Measurements should ideally include experiments with full-scale applications as well as with microbenchmarks.
+Which kinds of measurements are appropriate will vary depending on the optimization; some optimizations may have to be measured indirectly (for example, by measuring cache misses for a code size optimization).
+Measurements showing clear benefits when combined with some other optimization/change are acceptable.

+ - At least some of the measurements provided should be from experiments on open source code.

+ - If assistance is sought with benchmarking then this should be made clear on the initial pull request submission.

+ - Justify the correctness of the optimization, and discuss a testing strategy to ensure that it does not introduce bugs.
+The use of formal methods to increase confidence is encouraged.

+A major criterion in assessing whether to include an optimisation in the compiler is the balance between the increased complexity of the compiler code and the expected benefits of the benchmark.
+Contributors are asked to bear this in mind when making submissions.

 ## Contributor License Agreement